A Mac culture essay

 Paw-Paw does one thing.

 It sits on your desktop and reacts when you type.
-Free, native macOS, 15+ animals, 32 hats.
+Free, native macOS, a whole cast of animals, collectible hats.
 No suite required.

 Download Free for Mac

-Free · macOS 12+ · No accounts · No paywalls
+Free today · macOS 13+ · No accounts · No live in-app purchases